Context-specific Credibility-aware Multimodal Fusion with Conditional Probabilistic Circuits: Introduction

 \section{Introduction}

 Decision making in real-world domains requires fusing information from diverse modalities of available data for robust and reliable reasoning \cite{baltruvsaitis2018multimodal, blasch2012high}.
 In safety-critical domains such as autonomous navigation, industrial robotics, and medical decision support, the redundancy provided by multiple sensors is expected to mitigate the failure of any single modality.
+However, the presence of multiple sources can also introduce a fundamental challenge in determining which modality to trust, when the sources provide \textbf{conflicting information}.